scozv/algo-js/README.md

 When | What | Where
 :-------|:---------|:-------:
  2015&darr; | - | -
- May, 16 | Start to replace `return` with Array functions in JavaScript | 2014&darr; | - | -
+ May, 16 | Start to replace `return` with Arrow functions in JavaScript | 2014&darr; | - | -
  Aug, 27 | An initial PDF document of API writed in LaTeX has been released | [Releases](https://github.com/scotv/algo-wiki/releases)
  Jun, 14 | Start to migrate API docs to project wiki page | [API page] [6]